-Obviously, using the sailing analogy, we can also increase the speed (‘gorilla marketing’), brake (‘stop the campaign’), or reverse (‘withdraw from a market segment’).
-However, this is not related to the (pace of) evolution but the (pace of) execution.
+Obviously, we can also increase the speed (‘gorilla marketing’), brake (‘stop the campaign’), or reverse (‘withdraw from a market segment’).
+However, this is not directly related to the pace of evolution but to the pace of execution.

 PACE, as it happens, is the name of ROUNDMAP’s formula that measures the growth the business venture makes over time:

-P = Projection – What do we want to achieve in X years? (transforming change)
+P = Projection – What do we want to achieve in X years? (transforming jobs)

-A = Activation – Are we creating the right customers? (transforming potential)
+A = Activation – Are we developing the right customers? (transforming potential)

-C = Consolidation – Are we delivering on the promise? (transforming pains)
+C = Creation – Are we delivering on the promise? (transforming experiences)

 E = Extension – Are we developing for the future? (transforming relationships)

-With the PACE formula, we can also plan the progress of the business venture and our level of achievement of obtaining sustaining and sustainable growth.
+With the PACE formula, we can plan the progress of the business venture and increase the level of sustained growth.